Leave of Absence and Withdrawal

 Reasons for Withdrawal

 Withdrawal is termination of the student’s association with the School.
-Withdraw may be initiated by the student or by faculty, and the student may be eligible or ineligible to return.
+Withdrawal may be initiated by the student or by faculty, and the student may be eligible or ineligible to return.
 In rare cases, at the discretion of the dean, the School may withdraw a student if it is determined that the student is a danger to self or others or if the student is unable to act on the student’s behalf to prevent academic and/or financial jeopardy.
-Students in the GEPN year may be withdrawn from the program by the program director and division chair due to a course failure.
+Students in the GEPN year may be withdrawn from the program by the program chair due to a course failure.
 Failure of a course means the student is unable to progress in the GEPN program.
-For students with academic difficulty in the M.S.N. specialty years or the D.N.P. program, procedures are outlined below in M.S.N./D.N.P.
-Students in Academic Difficulty.

-Upon receipt of the withdrawal form from the student or the official letter of withdrawal from the specialty/program director, the associate dean of student life will notify the YSN Financial Aid Office and the YSN registrar.
+Upon receipt of the withdrawal form from the student or the official letter of withdrawal from the specialty/program director, the associate director of enrollment services will notify the YSN Financial Aid Office.
 Tuition charges will be adjusted as specified in Tuition Rebate and Refund Policy in the chapter Educational Expenses and Financial Aid.

 Petition for Readmission

 The student who is eligible to return to the program, and desires readmission, must first meet with the specialty/program director and follow up with a petition to the School for readmission no later than three months prior to the start of the following academic year.
-The written petition should be sent to the specialty/program director and the associate dean of student life along with updated transcripts and a résumé or CV, if indicated.
+The written petition should be sent to the specialty/program director, the associate director of enrollment services, and the associate dean of student life along with updated transcripts and a résumé or CV.
 Petitions will be reviewed by the specialty/program director with the program faculty, and notification of the decision will be sent to the student within a month of receipt.
 If the student is permitted to return to the program, the specialty/program director will identify the expectations and requirements, including but not limited to courses.
 If more than two terms have lapsed, the student will be required to establish clinical competency either through a comprehensive exam or by retaking a clinical course.